3mdeb/news-and-ideas/blog/content/post/2020-04-16-3mdeb-contrib-Q1.md

 ## Summary

 Do you still hesitate to be a part of the open source community?
-By contribution you not only share valuable code but improve your software by the experienced reviewers, take part in the act of learning and teaching by explaining how you do things in the example project and build a reputation around people who are interested in similar things.
+By contribution you not only share valuable code but also improve your software through review of experienced community members.
+Take part in the act of learning and teaching by explaining how you do things in the example project and build a reputation around people who are interested in similar things.
 Do not wait and join the open source family!

 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features